concrete5cojp/concrete5-install-shell-scripts/readme.md

 exit;

 ```
+- Obtain the `instal.cloud9.bash` script and modify it according to your preference.
+I recommend you to change `ADMIN_EMAIL` (Your concrete5's admin email address), `ADMIN_PASS` (concrete5's admin password) , `SITE_NAME` (concrete5's site name).
+Check out the config option tabel below.
+Then saved it on remote server such as your own GitHub repo or Gist, or saved it onto Cloud9.
+- Run the installation command
+    - *Option 1.* Run the remote script directly
+        - Format: `curl [URL to script] | bash`
+        - E.g., `curl https://raw.githubusercontent.com/katzueno/concrete5-install-shell-scripts/master/install.cloud9.bash | bash` (FYI, I don't recommend to run the my script directly.)
+    - *Option 2.* Get remote bash and run it locally
+        - Run `curl https://raw.githubusercontent.com/katzueno/concrete5-install-shell-scripts/master/install.cloud9.bash > install.cloud9.bash`
         - Open the install.cloud9.bash into Cloud9 editor and modify the admin email, admin password, site name or other preferences if you wish.
 See the config section below.
         - Run
             - `chmod 700 install.cloud9.bash`
             - `bash install.cloud9.bash`
 - Click "Run Project" to start a Apache server
 - DONE